Janelgr5/data_structures_and_algorithms/ProblemSolving/patterns.md

 ## Divide And Conquer

 1. quick and merge sort
-2. divides a data set into smaller chunks and then repeating a process witha subset of data.
+2. divides a data set into smaller chunks and then repeating a process with a subset of data.
 3. tremendously decreases time complexity